Fox's Book of Martyrs

 the spectators held out their hands toward him, with thumbs upward, the

-defeated man was taken away, to recover if possible
+defeated man was taken away, to recover if possible from his wounds.
+But if the fatal signal of

-neck for the death blow, there was a scornful shout from the galleries, Recipe ferrum!
-"Receive the steel!"
-Privileged persons
+present his neck for the death blow, there was a scornful shout from the

 among the audience would even descend into the arena, to better witness the

-death agonies of some unusually brave victim, before his corpse was dragged out
+death agonies of some unusually brave victim, before

-at the death gate.
+his corpse was dragged out at the death gate.

 The

-show went on; many had been slain, and the people, madly excited by the
+show went on; many had been slain,

-suddenly there was an interruption.
-A rudely clad, robed
+to fight, shouted their applause.
+But suddenly there was an interruption.
+A

-figure appeared for a moment among the audience, and then boldly leaped down
+the audience, and then boldly leaped down into the arena.
+He was

-into the arena.
-He was seen to be a man of rough but imposing presence,
+seen to be a man of rough but imposing presence, bareheaded and with

-bareheaded and with sun-browned face.
-Without hesitating an instant
+sun-browned face.
+Without hesitating an instant he

-called upon them in a solemn, deep-toned voice which resounded through the deep
+upon them in a solemn, deep-toned voice which resounded through the deep

 inclosure.
-These were his words: "Do not requite
+These were his words: "Do not requite God's mercy in turning

-God's mercy in turning away the swords of your enemies by murdering each
+away the swords of your enemies by murdering each other!"

 Angry